 Part II: Upload Supporting Document

-• Personal Statement: Why are you interested in becoming part of Project Spectrum?
+Personal Statement: Why are you interested in becoming part of Project Spectrum?
 What particular strengths would you bring to the Project Spectrum team?
 What skills and knowledge do you hope to gain through this experience?
-Specify at least one component of Project Spectrum’s activities that you are interested in developing to help work towards a more equitable music studies.
-(500 words)
+Specify at least one component of Project Spectrum’s activities that you are interested in developing to help work towards a more equitable music studies. (approx. 500 words)

-• Workload: Please include your anticipated work load capacity (this can include: teaching responsibilities, fellowship years, or ethnographic/archival field work).
-Labor load for Project Spectrum largely depends on the schedule of events.
-The most labor intensive position, the co-chair, meets once per week for one hour and has a workload of 1–3 hours/week.
-The rest of the grad student committee meets 1–2 times per month, with more hours of commitment around scheduled events. (no word count)
+Workload: Please include your anticipated workload capacity (this can include: teaching responsibilities, fellowship years, or ethnographic/archival field work).
+Labor load for Project Spectrum largely depends on our activity. (no word count)

-All applicants will be contacted by late March.
+All applicants will be notified of their application status no later than Friday, 4 October.
 If you have any questions relating to the process, please reach out to us via email.